 Run your search.
 For the sample data, try:

 - If you don’t see any results, expand the time range, for example to Last 7 days.

 _scoreand any other fields you want to the document table.

 _scorecolumn in descending order, hover over its header, and then click twice on the arrow icon so it changes to .

 At this point, you’re doing a multi-column sort: first by

 Time, and then by

-Your table now shows documents with the best matches, from most to least relevant.
+Your table now sorts documents from most to least relevant.